Providing welcoming access for all visitors

 This renovation of our Lancaster Street entrance was necessary because, after many years of exposure to the elements, the stairs had become both unsafe and unsightly.
 In addition, the entrance—the Museum’s busiest—was not accessible.
-This meant visitors and students who required an elevator were forced to go out of their way to enter or leave the Museum via a less convenient entryway.
+With the completion of this project, all Museum entrances are now fully accessible.

 Work on the new Lancaster Plaza began in November 2019 with the demolition of the existing concrete stairs.
 The project was suspended in March 2020, due to the COVID-19 pandemic, and resumed in November 2020.
 The Museum remained open to the public throughout the project, except when closed during the pandemic lockdown period.

 We are proud to be envisioning our space in partnership with Kulapat Yantrasast and WHY Architects, recently named one of the top 100 architecture and design firms in the world by Architectural Digest.
 WHY also served as the architect for WAM’s Salisbury Access Bridge (2015) and continues to guide the Museum’s campus master plan.

 - C. Jean and Myles McDonough Charitable Foundation

 - Ruth H. and Warren A. Ellsworth Foundation

 - Stoddard Charitable Trust

 - Hoche-Scofield Foundation